RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

 The participating Redis Enterprise Software (RS) clusters that host the instances can be in [distributed geographic locations]({{< relref "/rs/concepts/intercluster-replication.md" >}}).
 Every instance of an Active-Active database can receive write operations, and all operations are [synchronized]({{< relref "/rs/concepts/intercluster-replication#example-of-synchronization" >}}) to all of the instances without conflict.

-## Steps to Create an Active-Active Database
+## Steps to create an Active-Active database

 1. **Create a service account** - On each participating cluster, create a dedicated user account with the Admin role.
 1. **Confirm connectivity** - Confirm network connectivity between the participating clusters.